benya7/gawibawibo-casper/README.md

 - Have finished the minimum viable product for delivery.
 - Being able to implement a solution to a game that I hadn't thought of before, within the limits of time.
-- Have implemented a traditional game to the code and the NEAR block chain, in a simple and fun way!
+- Have implemented a traditional game to the code and the CASPER block chain, in a simple and fun way!
 - Grateful to God for the inspiration and intelligence to be able to face this challenge.

 ## What we learned